shloknatarajan/cs224w-project/docs/MODEL_RESULTS_SUMMARY.md

 **Log**: `ddi_gcn_all_20251210_033923/ddi_gcn_all.log`
 **Date**: December 10, 2025

+**What this model is**: A 2-layer GCN encoder over the DDI graph paired with an MLP decoder.
+It ingests concatenated molecular and target context (Morgan, PubChem, ChemBERTa, drug-target) so message passing refines already expressive node descriptors instead of creating representations from scratch.

+**Why the results matter**: The strong test lift shows that combining heterogeneous chemistry and biology signals is the primary driver of performance on ogbl-ddi.
+This run is a reliable reference for future improvements (e.g., better pooling or longer training), and its log captures how long training impacts stability.

 | Metric | Validation | Test | Best Epoch |
 |--------|-----------|------|------------|
 | **Hits@10** | - | **35.29%** | 1685 |